Three years of extended support, planning time, and peace of mind

 April 1, 2018 to March 31, 2019

 December 1, 2018 to November 30, 2021

 December 1, 2018 to November 30, 2019

 December 1, 2019 to November 30, 2020

 April 1, 2020 to March 31, 2023

 An instance can be a set of 3+n TYPO3 installations (Live, Live Failover, Staging, Development per Developer) as long as the scope of the installation remains the same.
 An instance can also be a single TYPO3 installation running multiple websites for multiple clients.

 Here are some examples:

-If you are unsure about your setup, contact us and we will help you out with the definition.
+In case you are unsure about your setup, contact us and we will help you decide what best fits your case.